zettajs/zetta/README.md

 ```

+# Docs

+* The [Zetta Doc Wiki](https://github.com/zettajs/zetta/wiki) is where you'll find all of the documentation for Zetta, including overviews, tutorials, and reference content.

+* You can also visit the Zetta site at [http://zettajs.github.io/](http://zettajs.github.io/) projects recipes, event information, community links, and more.

 # Community

-The Zetta community is steadily growing.
-We have a few channels that you can talk to the Zetta team on.
+The supportive Zetta community is steadily growing.
+We have channels where you can interact with the Zetta team directly as well as with other Zetta enthusiasts.

 * [Google group](https://groups.google.com/forum/#!forum/zetta-discuss)
 * [Gitter chat](https://gitter.im/zettajs/zetta)

+# Issues

-You can also file an issue on our github issues page.
+You can file issues on our GitHub [issues page](https://github.com/zettajs/zetta/issues).

-# Docs

-Visit our site at [http://zettajs.github.io/](http://zettajs.github.io/) for documentation, and recipes for building systems with Zetta.

 ## License